-I left my job – and a very well paying job at that – over one year ago to travel the world.
+I quit my job over one year ago to travel the world.

-I’m writing this post to share my experience, in the hope that it helps other readers who are going through a similar situation make sense of it all.
+I’m writing this post to share my experience in the hope that it helps others who are going through a similar situation make sense of it all.

-There is no one-size-fits-all answer to the decision for staying in or leaving a job, particularly one you care about.
-The decision must be made by each of you on your own.
-However, it can be helpful to examine the paths that others have walked, before coming to your decision.
+There is no stock answer to the decision of staying at or leaving a job, particularly one you care about.
+There are undoubtedly some of you reading this who should NOT quit your job to travel the world!
+For others, it is the right choice since there are times when quitting a project or job is a great idea.
+The decision must be made by oneself.
+However, it can be helpful to examine the paths that others have walked before coming to your decision.

-It’s been over a year since I left my job at Microsoft.
+It’s been over a year since I left my job as a product leader at Microsoft.

 I started there as an intern and never left.
-I got an offer to join full-time, and despite having not yet graduated from college – decided to take it.
-I flew home, convinced my thesis advisor to let me finish school through distance education so I could get my degree and flew back to start work as a full-time employee hardly two weeks later.
-The place was amazing (still is in my opinion), I was captivated.
+I got an offer to join full-time, and despite not having yet graduated from college – I decided to take it.
+I flew home, convinced my college thesis advisor to let me finish school through distance education so I could get my degree, and flew back to start work as a full-time employee hardly two weeks later.
+The place was excellent (and still is in my opinion).
+I was captivated.

 During the 14 years I spent working in Redmond, WA – I learned a ton.
 I took on more and more responsibility with steady promotions.
-Became a people manager, which I enjoyed.
+I became a people manager, which I enjoyed.
 Tried out various jobs – ranging from finance to strategy to product planning to marketing.
-I got married, bought a house, took care of two dogs and had a great circle of friends.
+I got married, bought a house, cared for two dogs and had a great circle of friends.

 Microsoft was an integral part of my identity.
 I noticed that my family took great pride in my work there.
-At parties, my work gave me an easy and engaging answer to the “what do you do?” question.
-I spent most of my time working, thinking about work, or hanging out with friends I made at work.
-I traveled all over the world meeting with customers.
+At parties, my work gave me an easy and engaging answer to the “What do you do?” question.
+I spent most of my time working, thinking about work, or hanging out with friends from work.
+I traveled all over the world meeting with customers and business partners.
 It was fun and rewarding.

 I didn’t leave to join another company.